It is a privilege and an honor for St. Dunstan's Episcopal Church to walk with people on the journey of life.

 From the celebration of a baby’s birth to the celebration of a life well-lived, we seek to be a source of spiritual guidance, support, and celebration for you and your family.

 Holy Baptism is the initiation by water and the Holy Spirit into Christ’s Body, the Church.
 In the Episcopal Church, Baptism is the entry rite into the Christian life.
-Baptism is the only requirement for joining in the Holy Eucharist and all other ministries of the Church.
+Baptism is the only requirement for joining in the Holy Eucharist.
 Each candidate for Holy Baptism is sponsored by one or more baptized persons.
-The sacrament takes place during the 11:00 a.m.
-Sunday Worship Service.
+The sacrament normally takes place during any of our Sunday Worship Service during any time of the year.

 To Be Baptized: